-As an independent consultant, your work is your business and potential clients will want to see examples.
+As an independent professional, your work is your business and potential clients will want to see examples.
 Build a collection that highlights your best or favorite projects, and link these directly to your resume.
 Examples could include a case study, a link to a marketing campaign, or photos or video clips of your work.

 In addition to sample work, potential clients will also want evidence that you’re able to deliver what you sell.
 Leverage your network to obtain client referrals and testimonials that you can direct interested clients to.
 Link these in your resume, website, or LinkedIn profile.

 While your resume is an important document to have at the ready, it showcases just one small piece of who you are.
 Expand your self-promotion through personal brand development and thought leadership to provide clients with a full picture of your experience and services.